juliansangillo/tag-version/README.md

 dev-branch: The branch to use for dev deployments.
 Default is develop
 ## Ouputs
 revision: The new version that was created and tagged in the format of \<major\>.\<minor\>.\<build\>[.\<pre-release-tag\>]
 is-prerelease: Is true if this is a release into a non-production environment and indicates the build may be unstable.
 Returns false otherwise.
+## Error Codes
+- 32: A 'latest' tag exists without a corresponding annotated tag marking the last known version on the same commit.
+- 64: A 'latest' tag doesn't exist when pulling commits into UAT or production.
+- 128: Version bump is being attempted on neither the production, UAT, or DEV branches.
+Branch is unknown.
+## Example
 ```
 - name: Version
   id: version